PabloTheDeveloper/init/README.md

 # Init-me
-init-me installs all my needed packages, configs, etc onto a development machine for a easy, simple, seemless process.
+init-me installs all my needed packages, configs, etc onto a development machine for a easy, simple, seamless process.

 If this repo is helpful in any which way, please star or comment.
 It helps professionally and personally (plus it's a sick to make useful stuff :DD!)